-Please note: Any patients suspected or confirmed to have COVID-19 cannot have in-person visitors.
-Alternative options for communications for these patients (i.e. Zoom) is available in order to keep families connected.
+Any patients suspected or confirmed to have COVID-19 cannot have in-person visitors.
+Alternative options for communication with inpatients are available to keep families/friends connected (Zoom, etc.).

 We understand that family support is an important part of a patient’s well-being.
 We are doing all we can to best protect those in our care as well as all in our community.
 Thank you for understanding.